fabien1313/Robotic_RenAIssance/README.md

 ## Installation Steps
 Before accessing the application locally, you must [install Node.js](https://nodejs.org/en/).

-After installing Node.js, open the integrated terminal in VS Code and run `npm install`.
+After installing Node.js, open the integrated terminal in VS Code

+Run `npm install`

 This will install all of the dependencies listed in the package.json file.

 You may need to run an `npm install` on the client and server side to ensure you install the correct packages.

 <u>Installation Resources</u>:
 - [Install Apollo Client](https://www.apollographql.com/docs/react/get-started)